 Now you know how to prepare to buy a house!
 Remember, it’s also important that you have an idea of how long you intend to stay in a home.
 Of course, you want a place to call your own, but a home is also a great way to build equity.

 However, equity takes time to build.
-If you end up moving after only a couple of years, you may not have built much equity in your home.
+If you end up house hopping after only a couple of years, you may not have built much equity in your home.
 Homeownership is great, and it’s definitely something to consider including in your wealth portfolio.

 But remember, another part of the process of buying a house is to plan accordingly and be ready to stick with it for the long term.
 This will help you attain the benefits of homeownership.
 Once you are all set, you can start planning how to pay off your mortgage early or maybe even buy a second home for a rental property!